BorisTheBrave/axaxaxas/docs/builders.rst

 as it may be used in other contexts.
 You should always return a fresh value that represents whatever change you need to make to prev value.

+`merge_vertical` is called when there are multiple possible `ParseRule` objects with the same head that match the same sequence of tokens.
+The BuilderContext indicates the non terminal symbol they both match.
+Conversely, `merge_horizontal` is called when there are multiple possible parses for a single `ParseRule`.
+In most use cases, these methods will share the same implementation.

 Here is an example of the call sequence for an ambiguous parse of ``["hello"]`` by grammar::

     rule1 = ParseRule("sentence", [T("hello")])